 - you contribute part of your pre-tax salary directly into your super fund

-- you transfer some of your existing super into a Transition to Retirement Pension (TRP), and
+- you transfer some of your existing preserved super into a Transition to Retirement Pension (TRP), and

-- you use the regular payments from the TRP to replace the salary you’ve contributed into super
+- you use the regular payments from the TRP to replace the income you’ve contributed into super

 By taking these steps, it’s possible to accumulate more money for your retirement, due to a range of potential benefits, including:

-- less tax on contributions, as salary sacrifice super contributions are generally taxed at up to 15%2, rather than at marginal rates of up to 49%3.
+- less tax on contributions, as concessional contributions are generally taxed at up to 15%2, rather than at marginal rates of up to 47%3.

-While the magnitude of the tax savings will depend on your particular circumstances, combining salary sacrifice with a TRP could be a powerful pre-retirement strategy.
+While the magnitude of the tax savings will depend on your particular circumstances, combining concessional contributions with a TRP could be a powerful pre-retirement strategy.
 However care should be taken to ensure you do not breach the superannuation contributions cap as this can result in extra tax.

-How can I implement the Transition to Retirement Pension (TRP)?
+How can I implement the Transition to Retirement strategy?

 A NAB Financial Planner can help you with this strategy and many others, to ensure you maximise your super, while working towards achieving the retirement that you’ve always wanted.